 Nationwide Distracted Driving Statistics

-- drivers in their 20s makeup 23 percent of drivers in fatal crashes but are 27 percent of the distracted drivers and 37 percent of the distracted drivers who were using cell phones in fatal crashes.
+- Drivers in their 20s make up 23% of drivers in fatal crashes but are 27% of the distracted drivers and 37% of the distracted drivers who were using cell phones in fatal crashes

 Conroe Cell Phone Ban

 Since 2009, more than 90 cities across the State of Texas had enacted some form of cell phone ban or anti-texting-while-driving ordinance.
 Some cities enacted total bans on using wireless communication devices behind the wheel.
 While other cities enacted partial bans in certain areas or bans on texting while driving only.
 In 2010, the City of Conroe implemented a texting-while-driving ban within city limits.
 Since then, motorists caught texting behind the wheel in Conroe have been subject to fines of up to $500.

 According to The Courier, four people were killed in local distracted-driving related crashes in Montgomery County in 2015.
 There were nearly 2,000 distracted-driving crashes in the county that year.
 These distracted driving crashes are completely preventable.
 When drivers decide to text or engage in other distracting behaviors.
 They put their safety and the lives of their community members at great risk.